luerhard/chapter_regression_and_artifical/main.md

 $f(y) = b0/sqrt(b1*x1)*b2^x2$
 Perhaps you might sharpen the argument a bit to make it more precise/convincing.
 -->
-It is very difficult to explore non-linear relationships with standard models from [!ts].
-While it is possible to model these relationships in [!ts] using, for example generalized linear models (GLMs), researchers are bound to have strong assumptions on where the non-linearity is hidden.
-On the other hand, the modelling of non-linearity is inherent to many [!ml] techniques (e.g., Random Forests, see below), making it possible to find these relationships without prior knowledge.
+A circumstance that is astonishing, given the complexity of social phenomena.
 Some argue that is because of the omission of counterfactual language [@pearlBookWhyNew2018, 329-35], while others may point to the problem of overfitting when introducing polynomial terms in linear regressions [@molina:MachineLearningSociology.2019].
-In any case, the consequence is that theories and results in social sciences can almost never, methodologically, consider non-linear relations\todo[author=JS]{RHH: See my previous point.}.
+As a consequence, theories and results in social sciences almost never consider non-linear relations in the above sense.
-A circumstance that is astonishing, given the complexity of social phenomena.
-One of the great promises of [!ml], in contrast, is to offer ways to measure non-linear effects, as we will discuss below.
+One of the great promises of [!ml] is to offer ways to measure such non-linear effects.
+Modeling non-linearity is actually inherent to many [!ml] techniques, making it feasible to consider complex relationships between variables without prior knowledge on the shape of these relations.
+We will exemplify this down below by presenting the properties of Random Forests, a popular instance of [!ml] tools.

 # Machine Learning in the social sciences